Alerts

 Calculate Permit Fees

 A development permit is required for most forms of development within the Town.
 The Land Use Bylaw outlines the types of development allowed in each land use district and the rules and regulations governing those uses.
+Note that some development, for example, smaller sheds, fences and decks may not require a development permit (see section 5.15 of the Land Use Bylaw ).
+It is best to confirm with Planning Services whether you need a permit for the development you are considering.

 How to apply for a Development Permit